-Here I have a class of eight students sitting around a table.
+By Joyanne James.
+I have a class of eight students sitting around a table.
 The one at my left keeps daydreaming, probably because he thinks I cannot see him.
 The one next to him looks at his phone every two minutes.
 The girl who faces me constantly giggles when no one is talking.
 I believe she is entertained by the drawings in the book of the student next to her.
 Of course, there is the usual class clown always making everyone laugh with “off topic” comments.
 Everyone else is now distracted, including me.
 Today, will be different because a distracted student can’t learn anything if I use traditional teaching techniques.

 I am not going to use half of my session trying to discipline students.
 I am not going to lay down rules such as no daydreaming, no cell phones, no giggling, no drawing, no joking, and no laughing.
 I have already prepared an extremely boring English lesson that involves a lot of reading, understanding, and answering of questions.
 If I behave strict and lay down rules for these students, there is no way they would enjoy doing this lesson today.
 Even if they learn something, they would reject it and remember it as being a task.